richard93513/SpikingRx-on-OAI/README.md

 # SpikingRx-on-OAI

-SpikingRx-on-OAI integrates a spiking neural network-based receiver into the OpenAirInterface (OAI) 5G NR downlink physical layer.
+SpikingRx-on-OAI integrates a spiking neural network-based receiver into the OpenAirInterface (OAI) 5G NR downlink PHY.

-The system performs end-to-end learning on full FFT-domain PDSCH resource grids and outputs log-likelihood ratios (LLRs), which are evaluated through the standard OAI rate recovery and LDPC decoding chain.
+The system performs end-to-end inference on FFT-domain PDSCH resource grids and produces log-likelihood ratios (LLRs), which are evaluated through the standard OAI rate recovery and LDPC decoding chain.

 ---